stefansimik/nautilus_trader_examples/docs/2025-01 FAQ - Notes from Discord by (@ikeepo).md

-# Nautilus Trader FAQ
+# FAQ

-This document contains frequently asked questions about Nautilus Trader, collected by @ikeepo from [NautilusTrader - Discord server](https://discord.gg/AUWVs3XaCS).
+This document contains frequently asked questions (FAQ) about Nautilus Trader, collected by @ikeepo from [NautilusTrader - Discord server](https://discord.gg/AUWVs3XaCS).
 Note that Nautilus Trader is under active development, and documentation may not always be up to date.

 ## Data Processing and Aggregation